Kjelll/Portfolio/README.md

 <img src="Galactinder/Galactinder4.png" alt="Galactinder" width="400"/>

-The name generation I hacked together is a great example of how a little can achieve a lot.
+The procedural name generation with 5400 permutations I hacked together is a great example of how a little can achieve a lot.

 <img src="Galactinder/Galactinder2.png" alt="Galactinder" width="400"/>